mbzuai-oryx/XrayGPT/README.md

 - While the conda env is active substituite `torchvision` and `torchaudio` with the matching versions related to `PyTorch 2.0.0`

 `device_map` errors:
 - Take a look at [this article](https://huggingface.co/blog/accelerate-large-models#sharding-state-dicts), where `offload_folder` is mentioned

+HFValidationError: Repo id must be in the form 'repo_name' or 'namespace/repo_name':
+- On `llama_model:` in `xraygpt.yaml` use the absolute path of the download `Vicuna_Radiology_fp16` weights

 ## Examples
   |   |   |